vcon-dev/draft-ietf-vcon-privacy-primer/draft-james-privacy-primer-vcon.md

 1. **Data Choices**: In addition to rights to access and correct, data subjects often have the following data privacy rights:
     - right to have their information deleted (also referred to as the “right to be forgotten”);
     - right to port their data to a different data controller;
-    - right opt out of certain data practices, such as sale of their data, profiling, targeted/cross contextual behavioral advertising, automated decision-making.
+    - right to opt out of certain data practices, such as sale of their data, profiling, targeted/cross contextual behavioral advertising, automated decision-making.
 1. **Non-Discrimination**: Organizations must not discriminate against consumers who choose to exercise their data privacy rights.
-1. **Breach Notification**: The large amounts of data held by organizations attracts cybercriminals, increasing the risk of data breaches.
+1. **Breach Notification**: The large amounts of data held by organizations attracts cyber criminals, increases the risk of data breaches.
 To mitigate the consequences of data breaches and incentivize advanced data security practices, most jurisdictions require prompt notification of affected individuals when breaches occur (within 30 days of discovery being the industry practice in the U.S.).
 This holds organizations accountable for data security and allows individuals to take protective actions.